Master Productivity: 15 Expert-Approved Daily Tips

 5. Wording Your Action Items

-I’m a follower of the Getting Things Done (GTD) methodology by David Allen and recently taught a workshop on it at a conference for private practice owners in Colorado.
+I follow the Getting Things Done (GTD) methodology by David Allen and recently taught a workshop on it at a conference for private practice owners in Colorado.

 One of my favorite productivity tips for reducing procrastination is in the wording of action items